 these to Docker and to your containers.
 For example, if you set your proxy

 http://proxy.example.com, Docker will use this proxy when pulling

 You can configure options on the Docker daemon that determine how your containers will run.
 You can configure some Basic options on the daemon with interactive settings, or switch to Advanced to edit the JSON directly.

 The settings offered on Basic dialog can be configured directly in the JSON as well.
 This version just surfaces some of the commmon settings to make it easier to configure them.

-By default, Docker for Mac Beta releases use the experimental version of Docker Engine, described in the Docker Experimental Features README on GitHub.
-Starting with Beta 31, you can toggle experimental mode on and off.
-If you toggle it off, Docker for Mac Beta uses the current generally available release of Docker Engine, the same as Stable Docker for Mac versions uses.
+On both Beta and Stable releases, you can toggle experimental mode on and off.
+If you toggle it off, Docker for Mac uses the current generally available release of Docker Engine.

 You can check whether you are running experimental mode or not by typing